 “We needed a way to standardize reporting and with [the BI Data Visualization Product], the task was simple”One of our users

-After the initial launch, we continued to iterate on the initial dashboards, and created new ones.
+After the initial launch, we continued to iterate on the initial dashboards, and created new ones based one customer requests.